ncan33/STIF-2019/arduino_code/final_code_STIF/README.md

 5. (optional) Repeat with various loads ranging from 0-10.00 lb to check function.

 ## Tare
-Tare before each usage.
-Tare more as needed throughout data collection.

 _The following is important. **The device is tared by resetting the Arduino**.
 IMPORTANT:_
 * ***THE DEVICE MUST BE AT REST IN A VERTICAL POSITION WHEN THE CODE IS UPLOADED***
 * ***THE DEVICE MUST BE AT REST IN A VERTICAL POSITION WHEN IT IS RESET***